diagrams/diagrams-doc/manual/diagrams-manual.rst

 `vcat`, and `vcat'`, variants of `cat` and `cat'` which concatenate diagrams horizontally and vertically.

-Finally, `appends` is like an iterated variant of `append`, with the important difference that multiple diagrams are placed next to a single central diagram without reference to one another; simply iterating `append` causes each of the previously appended diagrams to be taken into account when deciding where to place the next one.
+Finally, `appends` is like an iterated variant of `beside`, with the important difference that multiple diagrams are placed next to a single central diagram without reference to one another; simply iterating `beside` causes each of the previously appended diagrams to be taken into account when deciding where to place the next one.

 .. class:: dia-lhs